California Criminal Defense Lawyers

 California statute defines reckless driving as driving with “willful or wanton disregard for the safety of persons or property”.
 Reckless driving is a misdemeanor.
 If the prosecution can prove you drove in such a manner, you may be facing jail time.

 There are several possible driving behaviors that could be considered in determining your guilt.
-Rate of speed, swerving, and tailgating are all possible behaviors the prosecution will use against you in court.
+The rate of speed, swerving, and tailgating are all possible behaviors the prosecution will use against you in court.

 If you are found guilty of reckless driving you will face a potential sentence of up to 90 days in jail and fines up to $1,000.
 A conviction also counts as 2 points on your driving record.
 This kind of conviction can also cause your auto insurance rates to be increased.